I had a recent conversation with a friend that went something like this…

 “You crown the year with your bounty, and your carts overflow with abundance.”
 Psalm 65:11

-“So Father I choose Proverbs 4:25 – 27 “Let your eyes look straight ahead; fix your gaze directly before you.
+“So Father, I choose Proverbs 4:25 – 27, “Let your eyes look straight ahead; fix your gaze directly before you.
 Give careful thought to the paths for your feet and be steadfast in all your ways.
 Do not turn to the right or the left; keep your foot from evil.”
 I ask that You, our source of all Holy fuel, please fill me with joy and peace and help me to trust you.
 I fix my gaze on You and on the path you have set before me.
 I will run in my lane.
 Help me to be a source of overflow.
 I thank you Lord that my destination is not to exist in the land of “Fine” but to thrive in the land of Promise.
-May 2021 be a year crowned with your bounty, Your Kingdom come and Your Will be done on earth as it is in heaven!”
+May today and this year be crowned with your bounty.
+Your Kingdom come and Your Will be done on earth as it is in heaven!”